The Big Picture

 want to use.
 For each symbol that is missing, you can do one of three options described below.

-For today's lab, please use option A for your regulator IC and option B for the USB-A receptacle.
+For this lab, please use option A for your regulator IC and option B for the USB-A receptacle.

 A. Create a symbol yourself from the datasheet (it will help to have the component datasheet open and ready to go before starting).
-You've already learned how to do this last lab, so this should be a breeze!
+Follow along in these slides from the lecture.

 B. Download, import, and check a symbol from an online service